Last updated October 21st, 2019.10 minute read

 How Do Bank of America Routing Numbers Work?

 Routing numbers might seem difficult to understand, but they are actually fairly simple once you consider a few key components.
 We’ll go over that and more in this article.

 There are many technical terms for the routing number even though most of us just call it by that name.
 One such term is the routing transit number or RTN.

 These numbers help banks and financial institutions identify your account.
 In particular, they indicate the bank at which you opened the account.
 In doing so, banks can process your transactions more securely and reliably.

 Your routing number is a nine-digit code; it will always be nine digits.
 Your account number, on the other hand, will usually be 10-12 digits, but the length varies.

 What is an Account Number?

-Account numbers are one of the important numbers you will need for direct deposit, wire transfer, and other online banking tasks.
-Account numbers work together with your routing number to uniquely identify your account.
+This is one of the important numbers you will need for direct deposit, send money via wire transfer, and ordering checks.
+These numbers work together with your routing number to uniquely identify your account.

 If you have multiple bank accounts, you will have a different account number for each one.
 However, if every account was opened at the same bank (in the same location), they will likely all have the same routing number.
-The account number is the only number assigned to one single bank account.
+Account numbers are only assigned to one single bank account.